mfactory-lab/sv-manager/docs/advanced.md

 1. clone git repository
    git clone ...
-1. copy or rename [inventories_example directory](../inventory_example) to directory named *inventory*
+1. copy or rename [inventory_example directory](../inventory_example) to directory named *inventory*
-2. add to your inventories/hosts.yaml
+2. add to your inventory/hosts.yaml

 * validator name
 * ip-address of your validator node